 Your healthy lifestyle should be defined by all of the amazing real food that you can get your hands on.
 It should be defined by how committed you are to nourishing your body, loving your body, and loving your life.
 It should be defined by the stake in the ground that says, “I’m choosing myself.”

 And it’s not just about food.
-It’s about all three pillars of an authentically healthy lifestyle.
+It’s about how to be healthy by understanding all six pillars of an authentically healthy lifestyle.